 Budapest, Hungary – One Czech, one Polish and two Hungarian movies have been included on BBC Culture’s list of the 100 greatest films directed by women, with Věra Chytilová’s 1966 classic Daisies making the Top 10.

 Jane Campion’s The Piano (1993) was voted as the greatest film directed by a woman, in front of Agnès Varda’s Cléo from 5 to 7 (1962) and Jeanne Dielman, 23 Quai du Commerce, 1080 Bruxelles by Chantal Akerman (1975).

 Nearly 800 films were nominated and voted for by a panel of 368 film experts who came from 84 countries – including critics, journalists, festivals programmers and movie academics.
 With each voter listing their 10 favourite films directed by women, BBC Culure aimed to create a gender-balanced poll composed of 185 female voters, 181 male voters, one non-binary person, and one who preferred not to say.

-Here are the four Central European movies and filmmakers that made the list:
+Here are the four Central European movies directed by women that made the list:

 97. Adoption, by Márta Mészáros (1975) – Hungary

 A little gem from the 1970’s directed by Márta Mészáros, Hungarian drama ‘Adoption’ revolves around Kata, a 43-year-old single factory worker, and Anna, a teenage schoolgirl abandoned by her parents at the age of six, and the growing, multi-faceted bond that starts forming between the two women.
 ‘Adoption’ went on to be nominated as Hungary’s entry for the Foreign Language Movie Academy Award, and won the Golden Bear at the 25th Berlin International Film Festival.
 Born in 1931, Márta Mészáros is also known for Diary of my Children (1984) and The Last Report on Anna (2009).